 Coating Types for Various Exposure Levels

-The lining itself will depend heavily on the type of wastewater service at hand.
+The wastewater lining itself will depend heavily on the type of service at hand.
 Coal tar and coal tar epoxy both have long histories of service in mild and moderate exposures across different concrete systems—from sludge handling and water treatment, to preliminary treatment such as settling and aeration tanks.
 It used to be the case that coal tar served as a cheap, all-purpose coating for most wastewater applications.
 However, more coating technologies have been integrated into the industry over time—especially as environmental aggressiveness increases.

 Many moderate, and some severe, exposures will be a good fit for aromatic urethane.
 It adheres well to properly prepped concrete, has a quick return-to-service time, and can offer surprising resistance to solutions like chlorine and sodium hypochlorite that even novolac epoxy coatings have trouble matching.
 When we bump that up to the severe exposure category, you’ll start to see novolac epoxy coatings and sometimes even vinyl esters being used.

-Although the overwhelming majority of severe sludge handling and water treatment can be held at bay with 100% solids novolac epoxy coatings, it’s always best practice to reach out to a coatings manufacturer with a chemical analysis list in order to determine which lining will work best.
+Although the overwhelming majority of severe sludge handling and water treatment can be held at bay with 100% solids novolac epoxy coatings, it’s always best practice to reach out to a coatings manufacturer with a chemical analysis list in order to determine which wastewater lining will work best.

 Want to Explore Coatings for Wastewater Asset Protection?

-Check out Carboline’s new wastewater asset protection guide, which offers an interactive, step-by-step look through the wastewater collection and treatment process.
+Check out Carboline’s wastewater asset protection guide, which offers an interactive, step-by-step look through the wastewater collection and treatment process.
 It outlines each asset, along with recommendations for coating and lining options for each substrate within the structure.